bitmax-exchange/bitmax-pro-api/source/includes/_ws_general.md

 ## Data Channels

-### Keep the Connection Alive
+### Keep the Connection Alive via Ping/Pong

-In order to keep the connection alive, you have two options, detailed below.
+In order to keep the websocket connection alive, you have two options, detailed below.

 #### Method 1: Responding to Server ping messages